 • If the last character on a line prior to a format effector is a hyphen (dash) character, the hyphen is removed with any spacing characters at the beginning of the following line.
 This follows the standard convention in English of using a hyphen to break a word across lines.
 For example, the following two strings are the same:

 '''

-"The planet Jupiter is very big" and "The planet Jupiter is very big"
+"The planet Jupiter is very big"

 '''